yGuy/chatgpt-mattermost-bot/README.md

 Last but not least, check out [yWorks](https://www.yworks.com)' fine diagramming SDKs for software developers [yFiles](https://yworks.com/yfiles) and our [free online graph and diagram editors](https://yworks.com/editors)!

+## Add bot to a channel

+You can interact with the `@chatgpt` bot over direct messages.
+To add the bot to a channel, first add the bot to the team containing the channel.

 This is under MIT license Copyright (c) 2023 Sebastian Mueller (yWorks)